And you can be on with us by calling 800-282-2882.

 I got a question for Juan.

-Are you a liberal and uh democrat or what are you willing to disclose that?
+Are you willing to disclose that?

 Oh, sure.

-I live in the I live in the district of Columbia, and so uh it's a democratic dominated city, and I'm registered as a Democrat.
+And so it's a Democratic-dominated city, and I'm registered as a Democrat.

-If I am I'm not trying to come from any one political perspective to please anybody, I'm trying to tell people what I genuinely and honestly believe to be the truth.
+I'm trying to tell people what I genuinely and honestly believe to be the truth.

-There are people who say, for example, this book enough, they say, Oh my gosh, I think there are a lot of people on the right who are gonna like what you're saying.
+They say, oh my gosh, I think there are a lot of people on the right who are going to like what you're saying.

-I said, Well, that's good.
+I said, well, that's good.

 I hope people on the left recognize the truth of what I'm saying as well.

-It's not meant to fall into any one political category, it's meant to really appeal to the intelligence and the love of country in all of us.
+It's meant to really appeal to the intelligence and the love of country in all of us.

 No, you know what, Walter?

-This is really the truth, and I think you're one person who would know this from the heart, because I think these things have come to me as I have watched over the years, as I've done reporting, as I have seen situations develop, and of course, this is what Cosby was speaking about when he said that he was ringing the bell.
+Because I think these things have come to me as I have watched over the years, as I've done reporting, as I have seen situations develop.

-How can you look at that and not say, wait a minute?
+How can you look at that and not say, wait a minute, let's look at what's going on.

 Time to hold up the mirror.